 Getting healthcare in the UK as an international student

-Find out which vaccinations you need before coming to the UK.
+It is important to find out which vaccinations you need before coming to the UK.

 If you are from Switzerland or a country in the EEA